TRIQS/dft_tools/doc/basicnotions/dft_dmft.rst

 unitary matrix :math:`U_{\mu\nu}` is not uniquely defined, but allows for a certain amount of freedom in the calculation of Wannier function.
-A very popular choice is the constraint that the resulting Wannier functions should be maximally localised in space.
+A very popular choice is the constraint that the resulting Wannier functions should be maximally localized in space.
 Another route, computationally much lighter and more stable, are projective Wannier functions.
 This scheme is used for the Wien2k interface in this package.